CS222-UIUC/team-07-project-smartride/docs/scripts.md

 #### `scripts/run.(ps1|sh)`

 Entry point for launching the full SmartRide app stack.
-You **must** run this script at least once before submitting code changes from backend, since otherwise you will **not** be able to run the `backend` script.
+You **must** run this script at least once before submitting code changes from backend, since otherwise you will **not** be able to run the `check` script for backend.
 You are required to include one of the two run modes below to run this script:

 - `--full`